Diverted Flight: Am I Owed Compensation?

 When can we experience a flight diversion?

-Planes get diverted mainly due to several reasons and your eligibility for compensation depends on them.
+Planes get diverted mainly for several reasons and your eligibility for compensation depends on them.

 Bad weather diversions and compensation